 Forbidden Desert changes every time you play because players draw cards that give them each a special skill.
 Different numbers of players and combinations of skill cards create new game dynamics.
 I own and play Forbidden Desert, but the original version of the game is Forbidden Island.

 My son asked for 5-Minute Dungeon for his 13th birthday and it’s become a favorite.
 Like the name implies, each round is five minutes.
 They even have an app you can download and use as the timer where you choose which voice counts you down.
-It’s a fast-moving and super fun game.
+It’s a fast-paced game and super fun.

 MORE BIRTHDAY IDEAS >>> Great Birthday Party Ideas for Boys (11th to 12th Birthday)